andreytreyt/team-health-check/README.md

 ## Analysis

-To obtain an assessment by a participant of a group of indicators, scores for indicators in the group are added up and divided by the number of indicators in the group.
+To obtain an indicator score, the average value of the participant scores of the indicator is used.

-To obtain an overall assessment by the participant, the scores of the indicator groups are added up and divided by the number of indicator groups.
+To obtain an indicator group score, the average value of the indicator scores of the group is used.

-To obtain team scores, the scores of all participants are added up and divided by the number of participants.
+To obtain a team score, the average value of the indicator group scores is used.

 - 0-1 - there are serious problems, action needs to be taken
 - 1-2 - there is a need for improvements